Security and User Experience

 Authentication is where a great deal of the user experience takes place.
 If your organization is already running Active Directory, using Active Directory is the simplest way to have your users access the system.

 Another significant part of the authentication user experience is time-outs.
-A high security environment can have users log on every time they access the system, but that option isn’t ideal for all organizations.
-For example, having users enter their credentials every time they want to access their email can significantly impact user experience.
+A high-security environment can have users log on every time they access the system, but that option isn’t ideal for all organizations.
+For example, having users enter their credentials every time they want to access their email can significantly impact the user experience.

 Enabling user entropy adds another layer of authentication in several places.
 As a result, users must enter a password or PIN each time an app requires access to shared data, including certificates, in the UserEntropy vault.